apples723/Terraform-Intro/README.md

   }
 }
 ````
-- If you need a second account you can declare another provider and assign it an allias, then inside of a resourcce you can add the argument `provider` and add call the provider's allias:
+- If you need a second account you can declare another provider and assign it an alias, then inside of a resourcce you can add the argument `provider` and add call the provider's alias:
 ```
 provider "aws" {
   provider = "aws"